-Kake has visited twice now, both on Monday lunchtimes in February 2018.
-There were two other customers when I arrived around 12:30pm, and several others turned up while I was there, including a couple of groups with small children.
-The flatscreens were showing some sort of TV drama with music but no dialogue, not too loud.
+Kake has visited three times now, all on Monday lunchtimes, most recently in June 2018.
+There were between two and ten other customers in on all my visits, on one occasion including a couple of groups with small children, and the flatscreens were showing some sort of TV drama with music but no dialogue, not too loud.

-On my first visit I went for the express meal (£5.50) photo, which came with a huge mound of basmati rice, a small poppadom, pickle, rasam, an omelette, a vegetable dish, a small fried fish, onion salad, and salted yogurt.
+On my first visit in May 2018 I went for the express meal (£5.50) photo, which came with a huge mound of basmati rice, a small poppadom, pickle, rasam, an omelette, a vegetable dish, a small fried fish, onion salad, and salted yogurt.

 The rice was fine, with nicely separate grains.
 The vegetable dish was cabbage; crisp and coconutty, flecked with whole spices and shreds of carrot for colour.
 The onion salad was crisp and juicy.
 The omelette also included onions, along with green chillies.
 The fish was thoroughly deep-fried to the point where the head and bones were edible, but they'd managed to avoid making it too dry.
 Overall, there was a good mix of flavours and textures.

 On another visit later the same month I had the fish thali (£7), which came with a selection of starters photo before the main event photo.
 The starters were interesting: a small bowl of thin, hot, slightly sour soup; another of crisp, thin banana chips; and another with nicely softened chickpeas interspersed with juicy red onions and crunchy carrot cubes.